Browse the Collection

 About the Collection

-The first geological survey of Pennsylvania was begun in 1836 and completed in 1858.
-It issued a two volume report titled The geology of Pennsylvania; a government survey: with a general view of the geology of the United States, essays on coal-formation and its fossils, and a description of the coalfields of North America and Great Britain, by Henry Darwin Rogers.
-1858.
+The first geological survey of Pennsylvania began in 1836 and was completed in 1858.
+From 1836-1841, the Survey published six annual reports.
+Fiscal constraints delayed the final report for over a decade.
+In 1858, the Survey issued a two volume report titled: The geology of Pennsylvania; a government survey: with a general view of the geology of the United States, essays on coal-formation and its fossils, and a description of the coalfields of North America and Great Britain, by Henry Darwin Rogers.
 1631 p. + 2 maps (geological and anthracite).
 Volume I, Volume II, and related maps are available through the Internet Archive.

 Described in 1924 as “the most remarkable series of reports ever issued by any survey”, the Second Geological Survey of Pennsylvania (1874-1889) produced an unprecedented volume and quality of geologic reports.
 With over 80 texts, nearly 600 accompanying maps and illustrations, a hand atlas, a six-volume grand atlas, and miscellaneous other publications, the Second Survey contains a treasure trove of geologic, economic and historic information about Pennsylvania during the Golden Age.
 This digital project was made possible with support of the Marion and Kenneth Pollock Libraries Program Fund.
 The text images were created by scanning microfilmed images of the text.
 The text was then run through an OCR program to provide full-text searching capability.
 Oversized, color, and lithographed materials were scanned on-site using resources in the University Libraries' Digital Preservation Unit.
 All images were scanned in TIFF format then converted to either GIF or JPEG2000 formats for presentation.